couchbaselabs/cbl-template-app-maui-todo/README.md

  }
 );
 ```
-> [!NOTE]
+> [!IMPORTANT]
->.NET Developers should review the documentation on Ordering of replication events in the [Couchbase Lite SDK documentation for .NET](https://docs.couchbase.com/couchbase-lite/current/csharp/replication.html#lbl-repl-ord) prior to making decisions on how to setup the replicator.
+>.NET Developers should review the [Couchbase Lite SDK documentation for .NET](https://docs.couchbase.com/couchbase-lite/current/csharp/replication.html#lbl-repl-ord) prior to making decisions on how to setup the replicator.
 >

 ### Handling Security of Updates/Delete

 In the original app, Realm was handling the security of updates to validate that the current logged in user can update its own tasks, but not other users's task.
 When the switch in the application is used to see All Tasks using different subscription, they would have read-only access to the objects.

 Couchbase Lite doesn't have the same security model.
-Here are two ways to handle this in conversion:
+In this application the following approach was taken.

-1. Write custom logic in your application to validate that write access is only allowed by users that own the tasks.
-This is independant of how the data is syncronized.
+The code of the application was modified to validate that write access is only allowed by users that own the tasks and the Data Access and Validation script was added in the Capella setup instructions that limits whom can write updates.

+> [!TIP]
-2. Allow the write to the database even though the user doesn't have access, and then let the replicator sync the changes.
-In the App Services [Access Control and Data Validation](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html) [sync function](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html), check the security there and then deny the write.
-Use a Custom [Replication Conflict Resolution](https://docs.couchbase.com/couchbase-lite/current/csharp/conflict.html#custom-conflict-resolution) to receive the result in your applications code and then revert the change.
+> Develoeprs can use a Custom [Replication Conflict Resolution](https://docs.couchbase.com/couchbase-lite/current/csharp/conflict.html#custom-conflict-resolution) to receive the result in your applications code and then revert the change.

-If your app is offline for long periods of time, option 2 might not fit your security requirements.
-Because this app offers an offline mode, option 1 was selected for the security model in the conversion.

-To further harden the security, the App Service sync script could check the ownerId field and use the [requireUser](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html#handling-modification) function to deny writes from other users.
-This would secure the data from bugs in the application and double validate that writes are only performed by the owner of the task.

-In this app conversion, the business logic in the app was updated to validate that a user can only modify it's own tasks.
+>

 ### AddTask method